 Many guides offer walking tours of the Old Town, Jewish Quarter, the castle, and much more.
-Because guiding is a routine side work for university students, you will usually get hardworking young guides at good prices.
-You can either hire private guide or join public walking tours which are cheaper.
+Because guiding is routine side work for university students, you will usually get hardworking young guides at good prices.
+You can either hire a private guide or join public walking tours which are cheaper.
 The quality will depend on the guide rather than the company.
 The best choice is to show up at the Astronomical Clock a couple of minutes before 10:00, or 11:00, then chat with a few of the umbrella.
-Prices for local guides are usually per hour (not per person), small groups can hire an inexpensive guide for several days.
+Prices for local guides are usually per hour (not per person); small groups can hire an inexpensive guide for several days.
 Guides meet you wherever you like and tailor the tour to your interests.

 Prague Segway Tours

 Not up to a walking tour?
 Try Segway, an electrically powered, two-wheeled vehicle.
 Prices around 1500 CZK per person.